Liverpool, Houllier, & a summer that reshaped English football

 Houllier was a coach who prided himself on doing due diligence on his players’ character – and rightly so: his last-minute U-turn on a move for Lee Bowyer, a decision made after meeting the player face to face, was particularly enlightened.

 It’s a cruel irony, then, that his chief undoing would be a signing who failed as much off the pitch as he did on it.

 The £10million cash, a fee that made Diouf the second costliest player in the club’s history, would have been better used as firelighter.

-His failings are well documented but suffice to say he was a dreadful striker and an even worse human being, departing two years later with more enemies than goals (of the latter he delivered a grand total of six, strewn across 77 appearances) and leaving a diabolical hex on the No.9 shirt that only Fernando Torres has managed to lift since.
+His failings are well documented, but suffice to say he was a dreadful striker and an even worse human being, departing two years later with more enemies than goals (of the latter he delivered a grand total of six, strewn across 77 appearances) and leaving a diabolical hex on the No.9 shirt that only Fernando Torres and Roberto Firmino have managed not to suffer from since.